-Non-hazardous waste includes food waste, household waste and recyclable waste.
-Food waste and recyclable waste are handled by qualified third-party collectors and recycling agencies, while other non-hazardous waste is collected by Municipal Hygiene Departments.
-Hazardous waste generated from property development projects is managed separately by an authorised agency to avoid mixing with non-hazardous waste.
+Non-hazardous waste includes food waste, general waste, and recyclable materials.
+Food waste and recyclable materials are handled by third-party collection and recycling agencies with the necessary qualifications, while other non-hazardous waste is collected by municipal sanitation departments.
+Hazardous waste generated from property development projects is separately managed by authorized waste collectors, ensuring it is not mixed with non-hazardous waste, thereby effectively controlling the environmental impact of waste disposal.